Aeroflot Flight 1912: Synopsis

-The Odessa-Kyiv-Chelyabinsk-Novosibirsk part of the route was carried out by a different aircraft, Tu-104B registered СССР-42402; as well as a different crew.
-At the stopover in Novosibirsk at Tolmachevo Airport, a new crew and aircraft took on the route.
-At 04:34 local time (01:34 Moscow time) the airliner departed Novosibirsk for Irkutsk.
+The Odessa-Kyiv-Chelyabinsk-Novosibirsk part of the route was carried out by a different aircraft and crew; the passengers and luggage switching to CCCP-42405 during the stopover in Novosibirsk at Tolmachevo Airport.
+At 04:34 local time (01:34 Moscow time) this fresh aircraft and crew departed Novosibirsk for Irkutsk.
 After takeoff the flight maintained an altitude of 10,000 m.

 In Irkutsk, the sky was completely covered with stratus clouds with a ceiling of 150 m, mild north-easterly winds were present, and visibility was at 1500 m.
 The crew was instructed to proceed on the final approach on a bearing of 116°.
 At 08:10 local time (03:10 Moscow time) the air traffic controller gave flight 1912 permission to begin descent.
 At 08:29:35 the crew received a landing instructions and permission to descend to an altitude of 400 m.
 The flight crew responded that they heard the information and would begin approach with the ILS.
 In response, the air traffic controller reported weather conditions to the flight.
 At 08:31:52 the flight was on approach 17 km from the runway.
 At first, the aircraft stayed on the correct trajectory; but when the aircraft was 8 km from the runway, the air traffic controller warned the flight that it was straying to the left.
 At 08:33:45 local time, when the flight was just 7 km from the runway, the air traffic controller warned that they were close to missing the glide slope.
 In response, the flight crew notified the controller that the landing gear had been released and they were ready to land.